Fact checked

 Typically you would choose someone who is familiar with your wishes and has good judgement as your agent.
 Most people choose a spouse, relative, or close friend who they trust.

-What Are The Duties Of A Personal Directive Agent in Alberta?
+What Are The Responsibilities Of A Personal Directive Agent in Alberta?

 The person you’ve chosen as your representative in your representation agreement can make decisions related to your health care, nutrition, shelter, clothing, hygiene and safety.
 They are also responsible for communicating your medical wishes, such as pain relief and life support, to doctors and medical professionals.